 O Lord, I will honor and praise your name, for you are my God.
 You do such wonderful things!
 You planned them long ago, and now you have accomplished them.
 (Isaiah 25:1)

-Relate: Moving to Binghamton the first time was a bit of a big deal for me.
-It was some time this week, twelve years ago when I signed the lease on that first apartment.
+Relate: Moving to Binghamton the first time (nearly twenty years ago) was a bit of a big deal for me.
+It was some time this week, back in ’01 when I signed the lease on that first apartment.
 I was still committed to working in Webster as a youth pastor through the end of the month, but my mind and my heart were already gone.
 I was leaving behind a decent, safe job as a youth pastor in a nice neighborhood to go live in an unfamiliar city working with an unfamiliar demographic for no pay as Chi Alpha leader for a group that almost didn’t even exist anymore.

-Technically it did and was being student led.
-But the first night I showed up at the scheduled room, at the scheduled time to see what I had to work with.
+Technically, the group was still around and was being student-led, but the first night I showed up in the scheduled room, at the scheduled time to see what I had to work with.
 For an hour and a half I had the room alone.
 I was right about to leave when a girl popped her head in the room and said, “Oh, is this the right room?
 I thought there was a Chi Alpha meeting here tonight.”
-Thus did an entirely new chapter (looking back, one of my favorites) begin.
+This was how an entirely new chapter of my life (looking back, one of my favorites) began.

-For me, I had a good paying job.
-I was part of a loving caring community that were forgiving of my right-out-of-college rookie mistakes.
+For me, I had a good-paying job.
+I was part of a loving caring community that was forgiving of my right-out-of-college rookie mistakes.
 I was making a difference in the lives of those students in my group.
 We weren’t growing much larger but I was watching them grow deeper.
 Things were comfortable.
 Things were safe… Things were about to change.

 I was going to place with no income… but God had His plans.
-I was going to a place with no security or safety net… but God had His plans.
-I was going to a ministry that had no people… but God had His plans.
+I was going to a place with no security or safety net.
+I guess this was a practise run for the even crazier leap when I followed God’s calling to move to Turkey.
+In moving to Binghamton, I was going to a ministry that had no people… but God had His plans.
 He had a great new story for me already planned and plotted out and it was time for me to step out into something new.
 No excuses were necessary, only obedience would do.